These general terms shall apply to all professional services and solutions rendered by Alder & Sound Oy.

 The Parties may use each other’s name and trademark together with the type of service in question as a reference without a specific approval.
-Excluding the name, trademark and type of service, neither Party shall disclose any other information which has come to the awareness of the other Party during the cooperation.
+Excluding the name, trademark, type of service and other information publicly available, neither Party shall disclose any other information which has come to the awareness of the other Party during the cooperation.

 By subscribing to our newsletter you’ll receive relevant information on current topics and invitations to our upcoming events.